brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 As the party approaches the Ziggurat of Kings read the following:

 +++ {.CalloutInformation}
 *The structure standing before you is formed in three levels, each reaching about 20’ in height and composed of countless blocks of stone.
-A long staircase extends up one side of the ziggurat to the highest level, which appears to form a small building.*
+A long staircase extends up one side of the ziggurat to the highest level, which appears to form a small building.
+Decorating the staircase and the surrounding levels of the temple are dozens upon dozens of lifelike statues.
-+++

-+++ {.CalloutInformation}
-*Decorating the staircase and the surrounding levels of the temple are dozens upon dozens of lifelike statues.
 They all take the form of some type of humanoid creature: some are short pygmy lizards, others tall and strong humans, and still others are snakefolk, with the top form of a human and long snake bodies from the waist down.
 All of the statues share a common trait: they are posed with looks and postures of terror.*

 *A single stone door bars entrance to the building at the top of the stairs.
 Engraved upon it are more pictograms like those on the city wall.
 In these scenes, however, you see the serpentine staff being held before a tall mountain spewing with smoke and fire.*
 +++